Mubassim-Khan/iNotebook/README.md

 2. Place Backend in root of your project directory.

+3. Create a .env file in your project root directory

+4. Initialize 3 env variables, named as:
+- MONGODB_USERNAME - Your MongoDB Atlas username.
+- MONGODB_PASSWORD - Your MongoDB Atlas password.
+- JWT_SECRET_SIGN - Your custom JWT Secret Signature.
+(Use combination of both Upper & Lowercase alphabets, numbers & symbols).
+- REACT_APP_HOST_URL - Your Host server URL (where your backend is running).

-3. Open the project in your preferred code editor.
+5. Open the project in your preferred code editor.

-4. Run this command in terminal:
+6. Run this command in terminal:
 ```bash
 npm run both
 ```

-5. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+7. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Contributing